stacks-network/docs/_org/token.md

 ## A brief history of the Stacks token

-In 2017 Blockstack did an initial coin offering (ICO).
-Participants in the ICO became token holders when they received allocations of Stacks tokens in a draft version of the genesis block.
+In 2017 Blockstack did a token sale.
+Participants became token holders when they received allocations of Stacks tokens in the genesis block.
 A genesis block is the first block of a blockchain.

-During the draft genesis block period token holders setup a seed phrase (sometimes referred to as a _recovery phrase_ or a _recovery seed_ using the alpha Blockstack software wallet or their own hardware wallet.
+During the draft genesis block period token holders setup a seed phrase (sometimes referred to as a _recovery phrase_ or a _recovery seed_ using the Stacks wallet software or their own hardware wallet.

 It was each token holder’s responsibility to store their own seed phrase in a private and secure location.
 Holders could use their wallet to verify their